flmnh-vertnet/mammals/README.md

 mammals
 =======

-Issue tracking for FLMNH Mammal data in the VertNet portal (portal.vertnet.org).
+Issue tracking for UF Mammal data in the VertNet portal (portal.vertnet.org).